Committee of Union and Progress: Origins

 Under the guise of a banquet, the Committee of Ottoman Union held its first meeting in Midhat Pasha's vineyard outside Edirnekapı, Constantinople.
 It was decided at this meeting that the society would be modeled from the Italian Carbonari and be structured into cells.
 They met every Friday in different places, where they held seminaries discussing the works of Young Ottoman thinkers such as Namık Kemal and Ziya Pasha, drafted regulations, and read banned philosophy and literature.
-The society gained support from civilian and military students from other colleges around Constantinople.
-Abdul Hamid II first became aware of the society's activities in July 1890.
-From that date on, members of the society were under surveillance and some would be arrested and interrogated.
-In 1894 the Ministry of Military Schools launched an investigation that recommended expelling nine leaders from the medicine school but the palace pardoned them as they viewed the Unionists as a harmless student movement.
+The society gained support from civilian and military students from other colleges around Constantinople, whereupon members of the society were under surveillance and some would be arrested and interrogated.

-The CUP became the preeminent faction of the Young Turks once it absorbed other opposition groups and established contact with exiled intelligentsia, Freemasons, and cabinet ministers, to the point where European observers started calling them the "Young Turk Party".
-During this time, the organisation was taken over by high ranking officers and ulema.
-The CUP supported Kâmil Pasha's coup attempt during height of the diplomatic crisis caused by the Hamidian massacres.
+Ottoman Union became the preeminent faction of the Young Turks once it absorbed other opposition groups and established contact with exiled intelligentsia, Freemasons, and cabinet ministers, to the point where European observers started calling them the "Young Turk Party".
+During this time, the organisation was taken over by high-ranking officers and ulema.
+They supported Kâmil Pasha's coup attempt during height of the diplomatic crisis caused by the Hamidian massacres.
 With Kâmil's defeat, a wave of arrests and exiles caused chaos for the organisation inside the Ottoman Empire.
-In August 1896, card-carrying Unionist ministers conspired a coup d'état to overthrow the sultan, but the plot was leaked to the palace.
+In August 1896, Unionist ministers plotted a coup d'état to overthrow the sultan, but the plot was leaked to the palace.
 Prominent statesmen were exiled to Fezzan, Tripolitania, Acre and Benghazi.
 Another plot was hatched the year after where Unionist cadets of the Military Academy planned to assassinate the Minister of Military Schools.
 Authorities were tipped off, and a major arrest operation was carried out.
 630 people were arrested; 78 of them were sent to Tripolitania.
-This exile incident went down in history the "Sacrifices of the Şeref" (Şeref Kurbanları) and was the biggest exile event in Abdul Hamid's reign.
+This exile incident went down in history as the "Sacrifices of the Şeref" (Şeref Kurbanları) and was the biggest exile event in Abdul Hamid's reign.